Skip to content

 When the Sadlon Arena was built it was considered state of the art, but even then a tad small.
 In 1995 standards around the CHL weren’t as high as they are today, but with only 4,200 seats it didn’t take long to realize that perhaps the rink was built a bit too small.
 The team spent its first 20 years bidding over and over to host the Memorial Cup and got denied each time.
 As we have reached the 2020’s the team has stopped bidding and are now focused on what they can do to renovate the arena to get it up to the standard of hosting big events.
 The rink feels bigger than its advertised capacity thanks to steep seating and a high roof but its concourses are pretty cramped when the rink is full, which is much of the time.
 Even though Barrie has big crowds it has a reputation for being very quiet that I have never fully understood.
 Perhaps that was from when before I started going to games there regularly, but I have always found Barrie to have a decent atmosphere, not blow-you-away good but better than average.

 Barrie has been a successful franchise on the ice with an OHL title and several conference and division banners dotting the ceiling.
-However one thing Barrie has that I’ve not seen anywhere else is the banners that show all the franchise record stats for things like goals, assists, points, PIM’s, wins, goals against average etc. Not just the all-time stats but records for a single season as well.
+However, one thing Barrie has that I’ve not seen anywhere else is the banners that show all the franchise record stats for things like goals, assists, points, PIM’s, wins, goals against average etc. Not just the all-time stats but records for a single season as well.
 In addition to that they have banners for each of the Colts alumni that have gone on to win a Stanley Cup.